BrandonBian/leetcode/problems-and-solutions/LeetCode/binary-tree-solutions.md

-# LeetCode - Binary Tree & Binary Search Tree | Problems
+# LeetCode - Binary Tree & Binary Search Tree | Solutions
 * **Notations**:
   * :heavy_check_mark: means **MUST DO (i.e., very important, typical, or good) problems** that should definitely be familiar with
   * :wavy_dash: means problems that are less typical